 - If the pairing was successful, the light on your LiftMaster machine will blink once.

-Need Help Programming Your Opener to Your Car?
+Need Help Programming Your Garage Door Opener to Your Car?
 Call Banko Overhead Doors Today!

 When you’ve read over your manufacturer’s instructions and tried programming your remote with no luck, call the full-time technicians at Banko Overhead Doors to help.
 Our team has over 30 years of experience installing, repairing and maintaining garage door openers throughout Tampa Bay and the surrounding areas.
 We have the tools and expertise to help program your car to your garage door opener quickly.